-The distributions paid by the trust as well as income earned for the disposition of the certificates by Mexican individuals are considered taxable income and is subject to income tax at variable rates depends on the amount of the income.
+The distributions paid by the trust, as well as income earned for the disposition of the certificates by Mexican individuals, are considered taxable income and is subject to income tax at variable rates depending on the amount of the income.
 The top rate for individuals in Mexico pursuant to MITL is 35% rate.
 Please take into consideration that the trust will carry out a withholding tax at the rate of 30%.

-Finally, the income from the sale of participant certificates through an authorised Stock Exchange, received by Mexican individuals' resident in Mexico, is exempt for income tax.
+Finally, the income from the sale of participant certificates through an authorised Stock Exchange and received by Mexican individuals' who are resident in Mexico is exempt from income tax.